Who is eligible for chapter 13?

 - Get court approval for any new loan, or for buying, selling, or refinancing a home

-In chapter 13 bankruptcy, your attorney will generally analyze all the particulars of your situation and prepare your estate, allowing you to keep as much of your property as possible.
+In Chapter 13 bankruptcy, your attorney generally analyzes all the particulars of your situation and prepare your estate, allowing you to keep as much of your property as possible.
 He or she will assemble all your information and data and handle your court paperwork and deadlines.
-Your attorney will prepare your petitions, schedules, and statements for filing, will draft your plan of reorganization, and help you understand your duties.
-Attorneys will also meet with your creditors, attend hearings, and address issues with the trustee.
+Your attorney will prepare your petitions, schedules, and statements for filing, draft your plan of reorganization, and help you understand your duties.
+Attorneys will also meet with your creditors, attend hearings and address issues with the trustee.

-Chapter 13 bankruptcy will be publicly listed on your credit report for a total of 7 years, during which time your credit score will be negatively affected.
+Chapter 13 bankruptcy will be publicly listed on your credit report for a total of seven years, during which time your credit score will be negatively affected.
 However, your score will slowly increase as you establish a positive payment pattern during your adjustment period, and it will continue to increase as long you keep up with your payments.
+In addition to a lower credit score, you can also expect an increased difficulty in obtaining credit.
+If you do qualify for a credit card or loan, you’ll pay some of the highest interest rates on the market.
+You’ll also only qualify for smaller credit amounts so it will become especially important to save up cash reserves to have on hand for any financial emergencies that pop up.

-If a situation arises under chapter 13 in which you’re unable to make all your required monthly payments, you must show that it is the result of a serious income change or a necessary expense.
+If a situation arises under Chapter 13 in which you’re unable to make all your required monthly payments, you must show that it is the result of a serious income change or a necessary expense.
 Your lawyer must then file a moratorium with the court and creditors, which is subject to approval by the trustee.
+In most cases, you should be able to get approved for some type of catch-up plan, including lengthening your repayment term if you’re just suffering from a short-term financial setback.
+For a long-term issue, you can apply for a modification.
+In the event of a severe hardship that makes it impossible for you to make your Chapter 13 payments, you can request a hardship discharge.